junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 When the dinner is ready, he moves to the living room, turning on the TV.

-Cas hesitates at the threshold between living room and dining room.
+Cas hesitates at the threshold between the living room and the dining room.

-Dean takes a bite at the dinner, noticing the stare now.
+Dean takes a bite of the dinner, noticing the stare now.
 Scooting over on the sofa, he leaves half the space empty.
 A silent invite.

 It turns out ghosts can sit -- or at least, make the posture that looks like so.
 Cas sits on the empty side of the sofa, carefully not touching the spaces taken by Dean.
 He looks at the screen.

-There are some baseball game playing on it right now.
+There are some baseball games playing on it right now.

 Dean looks at it too, but soon finds he's totally not following the game.
-Not the points of the two sides, not even who are the two teams.
+Not the points of the two sides, not even who the two teams are.

 He glances at Cas from the corner of his eyes far too many times.
 Dean clears his throat.
 "Did you use to watch games like this?"